vue-styleguidist/vue-styleguidist/docs/Documenting.md

 Styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
 Any code block without a language tag will be rendered as a  Vue component with live editable preview.

-> **Note:** [vue-docgen-api](https://github.com/vue-styleguidist/vue-docgen-api) The default name of the component is the name of the .vue file.
-If you need a custom name configuration, type as an issue in [vue-docgen-api](https://github.com/vue-styleguidist/vue-docgen-api)

     Vue component example:

         <Button size="large">Push Me</Button>